qguo-create/Autoformalizer-with-Tool-Feedback/README.md

 ### Evaluation

 The repository includes scripts for evaluating the ATF model and other baselines.
-You can start evaluation by running the following command:
+You can start the evaluation by running the following command:

 To evaluate the ATF models.
 ```bash